 Challenge

 There are challenges which are common to both the nuclear and oil and gas sectors.
-Following extensive discussions in a cross-sector collaboration group, we are delighted to welcome the Nuclear Decommissioning Authority as our second Anchor Partner.
+Following extensive discussions in a cross-sector collaboration group, the Nuclear Decommissioning Authority partnered with the NDC as an anchor partner in January 2022.

 This 3-year partnership will focus on areas of mutual interest to the oil and gas and nuclear decommissioning sectors where we have ongoing research to deliver benefit to both sectors

-The focus areas for the partnership will include :
+The focus for the partnership will include :

 Status